ind9/starcluster_hadoop_plugin/README.md

 MOUNT_PATH = /home/climate
 ```

-The cluster user was used to run hadoop job from, leaving the hadoop user for superuser purposes.
-The 'volume climate' section was used to mount Amazon's climate public data set.
+The cluster user in above configuration was used to run the hadoop job.
+The hadoop user was reserved for superuser purposes.
+Lastly, the 'volume climate' section was used to mount Amazon's climate public data set for analysis using Hadoop.

-As the config file shows, hadoop can be run across micro instances on Amazon EC2.
-However set the number of maximum map tasks to one because system memory is very limited.
-Micro instances let you experiment using Amazon's free tier.
+As the config file shows, Hadoop can be run across Amazon EC2 micro instances.
+If micro instances are used set the number of maximum map tasks to one since system memory is very limited on these instance types.

-Moving to the m1.small instance types, the number of maximum map tasks can be raised to two, which is the default.
-In addition, ephemeral storage is provided free for m1.small instances.
-This storage can be used as part of HDFS.
-The plugin assumes ephemeral storage is mounted on /mnt.
-It should be noted that any user created AMIs must be configured to use ephemeral storage.
-The easiest way to do this is through the AWS console interface when burning the AMI.
+Moving to the m1.small instance types, the number of maximum map tasks can be raised from one to two, which is the default.
+In addition, ephemeral storage is provided free by Amazon for m1.small instances.
+This storage can be used by the cluster as part of HDFS.
+For this to happen the ephemeral storage must be mounted on /mnt.
+This is where the plugin assumes ephemeral storage is mounted.
+It should be noted that any user created AMI images must be explicitly configured to use ephemeral storage.
+The easiest way to do this is through the AWS console interface when creating the AMI and selecting the instance storage tab.

 The included user-data file will also install the software package 'dumbo'.
 Dumbo abstracts a lot of the complexity of writing and running map reduce jobs.
 To give an sample session with Hadoop I will use dumbo as an example.